Skip to main content

 }

-You don’t need to handle all quote types — the response type matches your fromChain/toChain parameters.
-For example, fromChain: 'bitcoin' with toChain: 'bob' always returns an onramp quote.
+You don’t need to handle all quote types — the response type matches your fromChain/toChain parameters. fromChain: 'bitcoin' with toChain: 'bob' always returns an onramp quote; an EVM-to-EVM pair returns a tokenSwap quote.

 Execute the Quote